-As well as being able to liaise with or identify the person responsible for cyber security on the ship, the Port State/Flag State/RO auditor should be able to check that the Safety Management System documents this and shows that the ship's owner or manager:
+As well as being able to liaise with or identify the person responsible for cyber security on the superyacht, the Port State/Flag State/RO auditor should be able to check that the Safety Management System documents this and shows that the superyacht's owner or manager:

-- 1. Has identified the systems on-board and outlined the relevant cyber risks - 2.
+- 1. Has identified the systems onboard and outlined the relevant cyber risks - 2.
 Has the ability to detect breaches in cyber security onboard